-- arising from or for physical damage to or the repair or replacement of tangible property or equipment. - 2. arising from or as a consequence of death or bodily injury, however, this exclusion shall not apply to mental illness caused to individuals other than employees, as a result of a cyber event and for which you are legally liable. - 3. arising from any cyber event, multimedia injury, loss, fact, or circumstance known to your senior management team or discovered by your senior management team before the policy period. - 4. arising from or based upon any intentional, criminal, or fraudulent acts by you.
-For the purposes of this exclusion, the acts, knowledge or conduct of any person covered under this policy will not be imputed to any other person covered under this policy. - 5. arising from or as a consequence of your bankruptcy, liquidation or insolvency or the bankruptcy, liquidation, or insolvency of any of your IT contractors or external suppliers. - 6. arising from, or resulting in, or causing an employment wrongful act. - for an action brought against your directors or officers acting in that capacity or an action against you for providing services to others as an IT contractor. - in connection with any products, hardware, software, software as a service, platform as a service, infrastructure as a service, or related services or IT infrastructure you sell, lease, license or otherwise provide to others for a fee. - 9. arising from, attributable to, or as a consequence of ionising, radiation, or contamination by radioactivity from any nuclear fuel, waste or other hazardous properties of any nuclear assembly or component. - 10. arising from, attributable to, or as a consequence of pollution.
+- 1. arising from or for physical damage to or the repair or replacement of tangible property or equipment. - 2. arising from or as a consequence of death or bodily injury, however, this exclusion shall not apply to mental illness caused to individuals other than employees, as a result of a cyber event and for which you are legally liable.

+- 3. arising from any cyber event, multimedia injury, loss, fact, or circumstance known to your senior management team or discovered by your senior management team before the policy period. - 4. arising from or based upon any intentional, criminal, or fraudulent acts by you.
+For the purposes of this exclusion, the acts, knowledge or conduct of any person covered under this policy will not be imputed to any other person covered under this policy. - 5. arising from or as a consequence of your bankruptcy, liquidation or insolvency or the bankruptcy, liquidation or insolvency of any of your IT contractors or external suppliers. - 6. arising from, or resulting in, or causing an employment wrongful act. - 7. arising from, attributable to, or as a consequence of ionising, radiation, or contamination by radioactivity from any nuclear fuel, waste or other hazardous properties of any nuclear assembly or component. - 8. arising from, attributable to, or as a consequence of pollution. - 9. directly or indirectly involving the infringement of any copyright, service mark, trademark, or other intellectual property. - 10. directly or indirectly occasioned by, happening through, arising or in consequence of: - a. war and/or - b. a cyber operation that is carried out as part of war, or the immediate preparation for war, and/or - c. a cyber operation that causes a state to become an impacted state.